coihsan/withastro-astro-f4ezip/src/content/blog/seo-or-ppc.md

 ---
-title: 'The SEO vs. PPC Showdown: A Battle for Traffic and Leads'
+title: 'SEO vs PPC!
+A Battle for Traffic and Leads'
-description: 'In the ever-evolving landscape of digital marketing, a heated debate rages - SEO vs. PPC.'
-pubDate: 'Jan 04 2024'
+description: 'Which of the two is superior and suitable for you considering the greater value of your investment?'
+pubDate: 'Jul 08 2022'
 heroImage:
-  src: './images/blog-placeholder-1.jpg'
+    src: './images/blog-placeholder-3.jpg'
     alt: 'Thumbnail of Astro rays.'
 tags:
     - "Google Ads"
-    - "SEO"
 category: "Google Ads"
 keyword:
     - "Belajar Google"